tinyclub/linux-lab/README.md

 VNC login fails while using mismatched password, to fix up such issue, please clean up all and rerun it:

+**Note**: The `clean` command will remove some containers and data, please do necessary backup before run it.

     $ tools/docker/clean linux-lab
+    $ tools/docker/rerun linux-lab

+If the above command not work, please try this one (**It will clean more data, please do necessary backup**)

+    $ tools/docker/clean-all
     $ tools/docker/rerun linux-lab

 ### 6.3.10 Ubuntu Snap Issues